-When a project is created with the Sync to CC preference enabled, media imported from a local device source is uploaded to a folder in your Creative Cloud account.
-It ensures that the media for this project is available on other devices running Premiere Rush (where you are logged into the same CC account).
+When a project is created with the Sync with Creative Cloud preference enabled, media imported from a local device source is uploaded to a folder in your Creative Cloud account.
+It ensures that the media for this project is available on other devices running Premiere Rush (where you are logged into the same Creative Cloud account).

 Media imported from a cloud source, such as Creative Cloud Files or Dropbox is not uploaded.
 It is because it is already available on your other devices.

 After the project is created and open (with media shown in the timeline) you see a blue, circular icon in the upper right title bar of the application.
 This icon shows progress of the upload.

 When this progress is complete, it means that Adobe has uploaded all media in your project.
 At this point, you can open the project on other devices.

 If you see an upload error dialog, close and then reopen the project later, when your Internet connection is stable, for the media upload to complete successfully.

 By default, Premiere Rush does not upload media unless you are connected to a WiFi network.
 If you want to upload media over your cellular network, do the following.

 - Open Premiere Rush and see the Project Browser.